kevinfiol/kevinfiol.github.io/content/demos.md

 template = "page.html"
 +++

 A collection of stuff I've worked on or made.
-Visit my [Github](https://github.com/kevinfiol) for more.
+Visit my [Github page](https://github.com/kevinfiol) for more.

 [enhanced-gog](https://github.com/kevinfiol/enhanced-gog) - a userscript for [GOG.com](https://gog.com) that aims to improve the overall browsing experience by automatically finding and displaying current and historically lowest prices for games across multiple online stores.
 Enjoyed by many in the GOG community.
 Built with Hyperapp.